masagrator/PortalNXSideLoader/README.md

 # Portal Collection File Sideloader

-Plugin for Portal 1 and 2 that allow to load files outside of game.zip, so no more repacking and sending huge archives every time you want to change something.
+Nintendo Switch plugin for Portal 1 and 2 that allow to load files outside of game.zip, so no more repacking and sending huge archives every time you want to change something.

 # Installation
 From releases download: